Aleph-Alpha/support/qdrant-backup-restore/k8s/README.md

 - **Create** S3 bucket.
   - Here you can use object storage service providers like StackIt, AWS e.t.c or a self hosted solution like [minio](https://www.min.io/).
-  - Acquire the credentials to push/pull from the S3 bucket.
+  - Acquire the credentials to push and pull from the S3 bucket.

 - Add the S3 credentials as a kubernetes secret to the cluster.
   - Using the Kubernetes secret template provided [here](config-secret.yaml) update the values accordngly.